 North Dakota Water Articles

-The State Water Commission contributes a three-page section of North Dakota Water Articles to a magazine titled North Dakota Water, published by the North Dakota Water Education Foundation.
-The Commission's pages are designed to inform readers about agency projects and programs, as well as local, state, and national water management issues.
+The Department of Water Resources contributes a three-page section of articles to a magazine titled North Dakota Water, published by the North Dakota Water Education Foundation.
+The pages are designed to inform readers about agency projects and programs, as well as local, state, and national water management issues.
 The magazine is published monthly, excluding February and August.

 Water Resource Investigations